yucigou/codegoodworks/about.md

 <p>Code Good Works is a charitable foundation, committed to providing free training courses to help beginners with their coding journeys.</p>

 <p>
-If you are considering to:
+If you are considering:
 <ol>
-    <li>Obtain coding skills in order to look for a job as a programmer, or</li>
+    <li>Obtaining coding skills in order to look for a job as a programmer, or</li>
-    <li>Acquire new coding skills to help with your job or projects,</li>
+    <li>Acquiring new coding skills to help with your job or projects,</li>
 </ol>
 Code Good Works might be able to help.
 </p>